unoplatform/uno/doc/articles/splash-screen.md

 1. Open to `info.plist` and update the `UILaunchStoryboardName` value to `LaunchScreen`.

     > [!TIP]
-    > iOS caches the splash screen to improve the launch time, even across re-installs.In order to see the actual changes made, you need to restart the iPhone or simulator.
-Alternatively, you rename the `CFBundleIdentifier` in `info.plist` incrementally (eg: MyApp1 -> MyApp2) before each build.
+    > iOS caches the splash screen to improve the launch time, even across re-installs.
+In order to see the actual changes made, you need to restart the iPhone or simulator.
+Alternatively, you can rename the `CFBundleIdentifier` in `info.plist` incrementally (eg: MyApp1 -> MyApp2) before each build.

 ## Step 5 - WebAssembly